Diya WFC: Social activities

-Through sport, Diya W.F.C.’s purpose is to give girls a chance for empowerment, and "transport, education and health fees are entirely covered" by the club It also teaches the players soft skills.
+Through sport, Diya WFC's purpose is to give girls a chance for empowerment, and "transport, education and health fees are entirely covered" by the club It also teaches the players soft skills.

-Since 2008, every 25 February, Diya W.F.C. and the United Nations hold a friendly match with girls from poor areas of Karachi to promote gender equality, equal rights and to stop violence against women.
+Since 2008, every 25 February, Diya WFC and the United Nations hold a friendly match with girls from poor areas of Karachi to promote gender equality, equal rights and to stop violence against women.

-For the International Women's Day of 2015, the PFF held for the first time an Asian Football Confederation workshop in collaboration with Diya W.F.C. and Balochistan United W.F.C.
+For the International Women's Day of 2015, the PFF held for the first time an Asian Football Confederation workshop in collaboration with Diya WFC and Balochistan United W.F.C.

-In June 2018, Diya W.F.C., in collaboration with Right To Play and Women Win, at the invitation of Thar Foundation, organized a football discovery session (including a four month preparation, training of coaches and matches) and provided equipment for U-13 girls in the remote district of Tharparkar, which has the lowest Human Development Index of Pakistan.
+In June 2018, Diya WFC, in collaboration with Right To Play and Women Win, at the invitation of Thar Foundation, organized a football discovery session (including a four-month preparation, training of coaches and matches) and provided equipment for U-13 girls in the remote district of Tharparkar, which has the lowest Human Development Index of Pakistan.
 A similar operation was conducted in September 2020 in different areas of Karachi, along with Right To Play, Women Win and the US mission in Pakistan.

-In October 2020, Imam Baloch, director of the National Bank of Pakistan, lauded Diya W.F.C.'s actions for spreading football to poor and "backward areas", such as Karachi localities of Malir, Lyari and Ibrahim Hyderi and such Sindh province districts of Hyderabad, Thatta, Mirpur Khas and Tharparkar, as well as discovering new talents over there.
-In Thatta, the club organized a four-day camp for 10 to 16 years old girls and awareness workshops about food and nutrient and Covid-19.
+In October 2020, Imam Baloch, director of the National Bank of Pakistan, lauded Diya WFC's actions for spreading football to poor and "backward areas", such as Karachi localities of Malir, Lyari and Ibrahim Hyderi and such Sindh province districts of Hyderabad, Thatta, Mirpur Khas and Tharparkar, as well as discovering new talents over there.
+In Thatta, the club organized a four-day camp for 10 to 16 years old girls and awareness workshops about food and nutrient and COVID-19.